agsha/myblog/content/notes-on-the-rank-theorem.md

 1. There are 100 row vectors each of dimension 1000.
 The rows vectors look like $(x_1, x_2, \cdots, x_{1000})$
 2. And there are 1000 column vectors, each of dimension 100.
 The column vectors look like $(y_1, y_2, \cdots, y_{100})$.

 The row vectors look very different from the column vectors.
 Looking individually, the numbers also seem to bear no relationship to each other.
 Even the dimensions do not match.
-And yet, the rank theorem asserts that if there are only 50 LI rows, then there will only be 50 LI columns amongst the 1000.
+And yet, the rank theorem asserts that if there are only 50 linearly independent rows, then there will only be 50 linearly independent columns amongst the 1000.

 Another example: Consider the following matrix